cloudify-cosmo/docs.getcloudify.org/content/working_with/official_plugins/Utilities/rollback.md

 # Cloudify Utilities: Rollback Workflow

 ## Description
-Add support for rollback node instances that exists in [unresolved states](#rollback-workflow) due to failure in install workflow.
+Add rollback support for node instances in [unresolved states](#rollback-workflow) due to a failure in the install workflow.
 Also, wrappers workflows for {{< param product_name >}} lifecycle operations introduced.

 ## Prerequisites